-It is not envisaged that protected species would be adversely impacted upon by the development due to noise generated by the development as the surrounding area is located within a rural setting adjacent to the R448 regional road and within 158m south-east from the M9 motorway.
-The proposed development is also located in close proximity to a quarry.
-Fauna in the area would be accustomed to human generated noise from commercial, extractive and vehicular activities commonly audible within rural areas.
+It is not envisaged that protected species would be adversely impacted upon by the development due to noise generated by the development as the surrounding area is located within an urban setting adjacent to the R888 regional road which already has an established noise environment.
+Fauna in the area would be accustomed to human generated noise from residential, commercial, and vehicular activities commonly audible within urban areas.
 While there would be increased noise emissions during the construction phase of the development, these would not be considered to pose a significant risk owing to the transient nature of works and the scale of the works.
 Construction works will be carried out during daylight hours, therefore works will not cause significant disturbance to nocturnal species foraging at the river.
 Fauna in the area would also be accustomed to noise from vehicular traffic during the operational phase of the development.
-Earthworks would be confined to the site with the main activities being the foundations, drainage network and any site levelling.

 The potential disturbance on protected habitats and species due to dust during the construction phase would not be considered significant, given the transient nature of construction works and the scale of the development.
-It is not considered that the operational phase of the development has the potential to adversely impact upon designated sites due to air emissions given the nature of the development.
+It is not considered that the operational phase of the development has the potential to adversely impact upon designated sites due to air emissions given the residential nature of the development.

 The proposed development would not require any works within a watercourse or drainage ditch or along the riparian habitat.
-The proposed development will retain the boundary treelines and hedgerows however, these will be trimmed.
-Some areas of recolonising vegetation and dry meadows and grassy verges will be removed for the installation of a concrete yard however, these habitats are on modified ground and would not be considered of significant ecological value given the small area of these habitats within a larger rural environment.
-It is therefore considered that the development would not result in any significant risk to the protected habitats and species of the River Barrow and River Nore SAC due to habitat fragmentation or loss, disturbance or reduction in species density.
+The (BL3) habitat identified is highly modified and would not be considered of significant ecological value.
+In addition, it is located within a larger urban environment.
+New garden areas would be installed with grade two lawns as per this proposal.
+It is therefore considered that the development would not result in any significant risk to the protected habitats and species of the River Barrow and River Nore SAC due to habitat fragmentation or loss, disturbance, or reduction in species density.

-6.2 INVASIVE SPECIES
+6.2 Invasive Species

 Under Regulation 49(2) of the European Communities (Birds and Natural Habitats) Regulations 2011 (S.I.
 No. 477 of 2011), save in accordance with a licence granted under paragraph (7), any person who plants, disperses, allows or causes to disperse, spreads or otherwise causes to grow in any place specified in relation to any plant which is included in Part 1 of the Third Schedule shall be guilty of an offence.
-Materials containing invasive species such as Japanese Knotweed are considered "controlled waste", and, as such, there are legal restrictions on their handling and disposal.
+Materials containing invasive species such as Japanese Knotweed are considered "controlled waste," and, as such, there are legal restrictions on their handling and disposal.
 Under Regulation 49(7) of the European Communities (Birds and Natural Habitats) Regulations 2011, it is a legal requirement to obtain a license to move "vector materials" listed in the Third Schedule, Part 3.